hyosung11/Launch-School/Courses/journal.md

 11:19 I took Assignment 13: Lesson 3 Quiz 1 and bombed, but that's okay.

 11:44 Working on the Anki cards for the quiz questions and I realize I can break the questions down into smaller Anki cards.
 Maybe I'll do that the next time around.
 The SPOT study session is at 12:00.

+13:01 After the SPOT study session with Miles, I am thinking about "tearing through the lessons" and then circling back to take notes.
+Can I do it?
+Will I do it?

+14:58 I took a lunch break and also did KSS the full training session including stretching and I feel tired and good.
+Going to kick ass playing ping pong now.